 The Association of Chartered Certified Accountants (ACCA) in Canada is committed to ensuring equal access and participation for people with disabilities.
 We are committed to treating people with disabilities in a way that allows them to maintain their dignity and independence.
 We believe in integration, and we are committed to meeting the needs of people with disabilities in a timely manner.
 We will do so by removing and preventing barriers to accessibility and meeting our accessibility requirements through training staff under the Accessibility for Ontarians with Disabilities Act and Ontario’s accessibility laws.

-ACCA Canada is also committed to meeting the communication needs of people with disabilities.
+ACCA North America is committed in serving and providing services to all our students, future members and members, including people with disabilities.
 When asked, we will provide information and communications materials in accessible formats or with communication support.

 We want to make sure our website is accessible to everyone.
 We’re working towards complying with Level AA of the W3C Web Content Accessibility Guidelines and following the advice given by the Royal National Institute for the Blind.

 Here are just some of the ways we’ve designed this site to make it more accessible:

 We use ‘alt’ tags.
 These describe images if you cannot see them.